 - 4. Generate certificates for services that had a certificate assigned in the section called "Identifying Current Service and Keytab Configuration".
 You can do this: - Using the IdM administration tools.
-See Chapter 20, Managing Certificates for Users, Hosts, and Services.
+See Chapter 24, Managing Certificates for Users, Hosts, and Services. - Using the certmonger utility.
+See Working with certmonger in the System-Level Authentication Guide or the certmonger(8) man page.

-- Using the certmonger utility.
-See Working with certmonger in the System-Level Authentication Guide or the certmonger(8) man page. - 5.
-Re-add the client to the host groups identified in the section called "Identifying Current Service and Keytab Configuration".
-See Section 16.7.2, "Adding Host Group Members".
+5. Re-add the client to the host groups identified in the section called "Identifying Current Service and Keytab Configuration".
+See Section 13.3, "Adding and Removing User or Host Group Members".